JaqiKal/ScrollStack/README.md

 ### Strategy

+The ScrollStack project is envisioned as a digital bookshelf that provides a platform for users to manage their book collections.
+The strategy behind this project is to leverage Full-Stack development techniques to create a user-friendly, mobile-first MVP (Minimum Viable Product) that not only meets the basic CRUD (Create, Read, Update, Delete) functionalities for book management but also incorporates authentication, profile management, searching, filtering, and responsive design.
+This strategy is rooted in the Agile methodology to ensure flexibility, iterative development, and user feedback incorporation throughout the project lifecycle.

 *<span style="color: blue;">[Back to Content](#content)</span>*

 ### Scope

+To achieve our strategy, the project's scope includes:

+- Developing a responsive and accessible front-end design that adheres to UX principles and accessibility guidelines.
+- Implementing CRUD functionality for book management.
+- Ensuring secure user authentication and authorization.
+- Offering searching and filtering capabilities to enhance user interaction.
+- Providing a user-friendly profile management interface.

 *<span style="color: blue;">[Back to Content](#content)</span>*

 ### Structure

+ScrollStack is structured around a series of epics and user stories that detail the development process and features to be implemented.
+Each epic encompasses a broad area of functionality, such as Project Setup, Model Related Development, User Authentication, and Book Management.
+Within these epics, user stories break down the development tasks into manageable units, ensuring a focused and user-centered approach.
+The application follows a logical flow to facilitate ease of use and intuitive navigation, supporting these actions through a clear, organized database and front-end design.
+This structure supports the Agile methodology by allowing for adaptability and iterative improvements based on user feedback and project requirements.

 *<span style="color: blue;">[Back to Content](#content)</span>*

 ### Skeleton

+The skeleton of ScrollStack is defined through wireframes and ERDs (Entity-Relationship Diagrams) that outline the user interface and database design.
+Wireframes provide a visual guide for the layout of web pages, focusing on user experience and efficient navigation.
+ERDs detail the database schema, illustrating the relationships between different data models such as Book, Genre, and Author.
+This skeletal framework serves as the blueprint for developing a structured and well-organized application that meets both functional and aesthetic requirements.

 *<span style="color: blue;">[Back to Content](#content)</span>*

 #### Wireframes

+Wireframes for the ScrollStack project were created to outline the basic layout and interface elements for the core pages, including:

+- Home/Landing Page: Showcasing featured books and user testimonials.
+- Book List Page: Displaying all books with options to filter and search.
+- Book Detail Page: Providing detailed information about a book with options to edit or delete.
+- User Profile Page: Allowing users to view and edit their profile information.
+- Authentication Pages: Including sign-up and log-in forms.
+- Wireframes were developed to guide the visual and structural design of the application, ensuring a user-centered approach to the layout and functionality.
+These wireframes are the blueprint for developing a responsive and accessible web interface, adhering to the principles of mobile-first design.

 *<span style="color: blue;">[Back to Content](#content)</span>*